4W4I5/Semester-7-Notes/Blockchain/Sessional 1 Prep/Sessional 1 Prep Notes.md

 - **Why Identity Matters**: In systems with identifiable nodes, malicious behavior is easier to track.
 For example, nodes with identities can have designated roles (e.g., the node with the lowest ID takes an action), and malicious actors can be identified and removed from the system.
 - **Bitcoin’s Lack of Identity**: Bitcoin's pseudonymous system intentionally makes identity tracking impossible, making the network vulnerable to Sybil attacks, where a malicious actor can generate many fake identities to manipulate the network.
 - **Implicit Consensus (Bitcoin's Approach to Consensus)**:
+	- If a node extends a chain from new block then it gets accepted however if a previous block is used then it is implicitly rejected.
+This prevents illegal branching within the chain
 	    - **Random Node Selection**: Bitcoin randomly selects a node in each round to propose the next block.
 If the other nodes accept the block by building on top of it, consensus is implicitly achieved.
 	    - **Block Containment**: Each block contains the hash of the previous block, ensuring that the chain grows sequentially, and the inclusion of a new block indicates acceptance of the previous block.
 - **Consensus Algorithm**:
     - New transactions are broadcast to all nodes.
     - Each node collects new transactions into a block.